imyu37/glassplotter/README.md

 ![demo](image/screenshot.png)

 ## Overview
 GlassPlotter is a open source, desktop glass map viewer.
-This application aims to be a comprehensive glass explorer, which would be helpful for diverse optical engineers.
+This application aims to be a comprehensive glass explorer which would be helpful for diverse optical engineers.

 ## Getting Started
-Package for Windows can be downloaded [here](https://github.com/heterophyllus/glassplotter/releases).
+Binary packages can be downloaded in [Release page](https://github.com/heterophyllus/glassplotter/releases).

 ## Resources
 This application extracts glass data from Zemax AGF file.
 Each AGF file can be downloaded from the supplyer's web site.
-If Zemax has been installed, they are contained in the folder like Documents/Zemax/Glasscat.
+If Zemax has been installed, they are supposed to be in the folder like Documents/Zemax/Glasscat.

+Links to glass supplyers are listed in [SUPPLYERS.md](SUPPLYERS.md)

 ## Development
-This application is built with;
+This application is built with:
 - [Qt and QtCreator](https://www.qt.io)
 - [QCustomPlot](https://www.qcustomplot.com)